 How to Dry Hand Washed Clothes

 In general, there are three useful steps to drying your hand-washed clothes.
 None of them involve a dryer!
 If an item needs handwashing, then it definitely can’t handle a tumble dryer.
 The force of the dryer can stretch out delicates or even shrink fabrics.

 - Squeeze out the water: You want to get out as much water as possible to speed up the drying time.
 Don’t twist or wring the items.
 Gently squeeze the water out by hand or by pressing against the side of your basin.

 - Lay on a towel: Lie your clean towel on a flat surface before placing the clean garment on top.
 Make sure to keep everything smooth and flat to avoid wrinkles and reshaping.
 Roll up the towel and gently press to remove excess moisture.
 You can repeat this step with a second clean towel, if the first one gets too soaked.

 - Air dry: Air drying is a game-changer when it comes to caring for your hand-washed garments.
 Use a mesh drying rack or a clean towel to lay the item flat.
 Make sure to flip the garment over every few hours to get both sides dry.
-Hang or fold as soon as the clothes are dry to avoid wrinkles.
+Hang or fold the clothes as soon as they are dry to avoid wrinkles.

 How to Treat Stains on Hand Washed Clothes